-Signal Pin Signal Name Number Type - Signal Description MA8, MA9 65, 66 0 DRAM Memory Address Bus Bits 8-9 - These outputs are the 8th and 9 bits of the DRAM memory address.
-They are located on the VL82C202 allow system address mapping.
-REFBIT9 is multiplexed into MA8 durin refresh cycle. -ERAMW 67 I Early RAM Write - This active low input indicates a memory write com- mand.
-It is used primarily during the mapping of the ROM into the Shado RAM.
-A16 68 1 CPU Address Bus Bit 16 - Used to select between 64K blocks when CPUHLDA is low.
+Signal Name Pin Number Signal Type Signal Description MA8, MA9 65, 66 ο DRAM Memory Address Bus Bits 8-9 - These outputs are the 8th and 9th bits of the DRAM memory address.
+They are located on the VL82C202 to allow system address mapping.
+REFBIT9 is multiplexed into MA8 during a refresh cycle. -ERAMW 67 1 Early RAM Write - This active low input indicates a memory write com- mand.
+It is used primarily during the mapping of the ROM into the Shadow RAM.
+A16 68 I CPU Address Bus Bit 16 - Used to select between 64K blocks when CPUHLDA is low.
 SHDWRAMMAP 69 I Shadow RAM Map - An active high input that selects the Shadow RAM Map option.
 Normally tied to VSS or VDD.
-XA1-XA5 70-74 I Peripheral Address Bus Bits 1-5 - Inputs used to decode addresses for Pol A and Port B, peripheral control signals for the keyboard controller and the real time clock.
-ADDRSEL 75 I Address Select - This input is a multiplex row/column select for the Memor Address Bus drivers. -ENAS 76 i Enable Address Strobe - This active low input is used to enable the address strobe on the real time clock.
-It will go low the first time -S0 asserted after a system reset.
+XA1-XA5 70-74 I Peripheral Address Bus Bits 1-5 - Inputs used to decode addresses for Port A and Port B, peripheral control signals for the keyboard controller and the real time clock.
+ADDRSEL 75 I Address Select - This input is a multiplex row/column select for the Memory Address Bus drivers.
+ENAS 76 I Enable Address Strobe - This active low input is used to enable the address strobe on the real time clock.
+It will go low the first time -S0 is asserted after a system reset.
 Q1 77 I Goes active during the second phase of a CPU bus cycle following the TS state.
-It is used by the VL82C202 chip to generate the address strobe for the real time clock. -XIOW 78 i Input/Output Write - The active low input indicates an I/O write command.
-Used to generate selects for the keyboard controller, real time clock, Port / and Port B. -XIOR 79 I Input/Output Read - The active low input indicates an I/O read command.
+It is used by the VL82C202 chip to generate the address strobe for the real time clock. -XIOW 78 I Input/Output Write - The active low input indicates an I/O write command.
+Used to generate selects for the keyboard controller, real time clock, Port A and Port B. -XIOR 79 I Input/Output Read - The active low input indicates an I/O read command.
 Used to generate selects for the 8042, 146818, Port A and Port B. -PPICS 80 I Programmable Peripheral Interface Chip Select - An active low input used to generate the chip select for the keyboard coontroller.
 REFBIT9 81 I Refresh Bit 9 - The carry out of the refresh counter.
 It is used with the Address Buffer to generate a refresh for 1M DRAMs.
-It is multiplexed on as MA8 when -REFRESH is active. -XMEMR 82 I Memory Read - An active low input indicates a memory read command.
-This pin is used to determine the direction of data on the memory data b and to clock in parity check results.
-RAMSEL1 83 I RAM Select 1 - This input is used with RAMSEL0 and RAMSEL 2 to desi nate the system RAM configuration.
-RAMSEL0 84 t RAM Select 0 - This input is used with RAMSEL1 and RAMSEL 2 to desig nate the system RAM configuration.
-VDD 4, 31, 49 System Power: 5 V VSS 1, 17, 26, 30 40, 52, 58, 64 Ļ System Ground
+It is multiplexed out as MA8 when -REFRESH is active. -XMEMR 82 I Memory Read - An active low input indicates a memory read command.
+This pin is used to determine the direction of data on the memory data bus and to clock in parity check results.
+RAMSEL1 83 I RAM Select 1 - This input is used with RAMSEL0 and RAMSEL 2 to desig- nate the system RAM configuration.
+RAMSEL0 84 I RAM Select 0 - This input is used with RAMSEL1 and RAMSEL 2 to desig- nate the system RAM configuration.
+VDD 4, 31, 49 System Power: 5 V VSS 1, 17, 26, 30 40, 52, 58, 6 System Ground